ianjennings/cloudinary-nuxt-video-scrubber/README.md

 Now it's time to add Cloudinary to the mix.
 You can find the [full install guide here](https://cloudinary.nuxtjs.org/setup).

-You may need to install some additional dependencies to get everything workgin.
+You may need to install some additional dependencies to get everything working.

 ```
 yarn add  @babel/runtime-corejs2